 When I was a kid, I remember my Dad having a special bag to pack his travel essentials in.
 It was dark green nylon with a black zipper and strap.
 In fact, there is every chance that he still has the exact same bag and still uses it for travel.
 And though the Coach is quite happy with his ziploc bags for travel, I thought it would be nice if he had something a little nicer to put his essentials in.
 So we made this boxy zipper bag.
-That’s right – I roped him into sewing with me, and I got it on camera!
+That’s right – I roped him into sewing his own toiletry bag with me, and I got it on camera!

 To make your own zipper bag of approximately 11 in x 4 in x 6 in, you’ll need:

-- 2 pieces each of outer fabric, lining, and (optional) Pellon 71F Peltex to stiffen the bag.
+- 2 pieces each of outer fabric, lining.
 Each piece needs to be 16 inches long by 10 inches tall.
 I used canvas for the outer fabric (I’m thinking I may experiment with waxing this later) and scrap linen for the lining.

-- 1 Piece of outer fabric 4 inches wide and 10 inches long.
+- 1 Piece of outer fabric 4 inches wide and 10 inches long for the handle

 - 1 14 inch long zipper